swatchy2dot0/home-assistant-addons/sbfspot/DOCS.md

 # Home Assistant Add-on: SBFspot add-on

+This add-on just takes the solarexplorer/sbfspot-sqlit docker image and makes it a Home Assistant Add-on.

 ## How to use

-This add-on just takes the solarexplorer/sbfspot-sqlit docker image and makes it a Home Assistant Add-on.
+Comming soon!